Accessibility Services | BCTC

 References:

-Voter registration information and forms are available for persons with disabilities in the Accessibility Services offices.
-All printed forms and information are available in alternative text formats.
-Individuals with disabilities may receive assistance completing forms upon request.
+Voter registration information and forms are available in the Accessibility Services offices, with all materials provided in alternative text formats.
+Assistance with completing forms is available upon request.

 Attendant Care Services are not provided by BCTC.